AnnikaNoren/dsc-capstone-project-v2-online-ds-pt-071519/README.md

 ## Project Movitation

 A hot cup of coffee is a pretty wonderful way to start my day.
 It’s a small slice of heaven in a crazy, unpredictable world.
 Wouldn’t it be great to know what makes a cup of coffee <i>sublime</i> so as to never be disappointed?
 Therein lies the beauty of machine learning to be able to figure out which features make a coffee great (highly rated) and stand out from the crowd.
-This is useful information on a personal level and can also be used by coffee shops, baristas, restuarants and other coffee enthusiasts.
+This is useful information on a personal level and can also be used by coffee shops, baristas, hotels, restaurants and other coffee enthusiasts.